malintha/multi_uav_simulator/readme.md

 **Adding a new drone to the environment**

 Mavswarm uses xacro to spawn new models into the simulation environment.
-Out of the box, it has 5 drones in the environment and two separate quadrotor models to choose from; namely, Biqquad (the quadrotor model from [2]) and Crazyflie.
+Out of the box, it has 5 drones in the environment and two separate quadrotor models to choose from; namely, Bigquad (the quadrotor model from [2]) and Crazyflie.
 If you want to add a sixth drone to the environment, simply follow the steps below.

 1) In the `launch/simu.launch` file, add a new line with the corresponding drone id.
 Make sure to change `<param name>` and the robot_id accordingly.
 For example,